mlhusain/SQL_NotesProjects/my_postgres_note.md

 3. Ensure the connection is active before attempting to execute the SQL file.
 4. This should resolve the issue.

+---

+## Troubleshooting: SQL Script files always have to open from Flile manu of Dbeaver
+---

 ## SQL Data Types
 | **Category**   | **Data Type**                | **Description**                               |
 |----------------|-------------------------------|-----------------------------------------------|